nestordemeure/impersonator/readme.md

 ## Potential improvements

 * use the chatGPT API to reduce costs and simplify the code
+* differentiate between text written by the person and text written about the person

 * have the persona be automatically regenerated if one touches the files in its folder (at best it should be updated rather than recomputed)
 * add the possibility of having multiple personas interacting in a single chat